newdigate/kube-ingress-expressjs/README.md

 ## instructions
 * create and connect to your cluster
-  * create a new cluster
+  * in your kubernetes service providers website, create a new cluster
   * download the kubernetes config for the new cluster (store it securely)
   * copy to ~/.kube/config or local development working path and set environment variable KUBECONFIG
   ```